 - Feta cheese, crumbled

-- Mushrooms, thinly sliced
+- Mushrooms, very thinly sliced if raw, otherwise first sautéed

 - Italian sausage, cooked ahead and crumbled